min2ha/ukwa-site/content/target/67887/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: PM speech on the NHS: 18 June 2018

 Promises extra funding for the NHS using  the money we will no longer spend on our annual membership subscription to the European Union after we have left.